Under state legislation, it is a requirement for all dogs and cats aged 3 months and over to be microchipped and registered.

 Dogs and cats that are currently registered and are wearing their tag will, in most cases, be taken straight back home to you and not taken to the pound, avoiding extra costs for you.

-Council would much rather your pet be safe and securely confined at home than on the road or even in our care, and to make the registration process easy for you, use the Animal Registration Form and sign your pet up now!
+Council would much rather your pet be safe and securely confined at home than on the road or even in our care.

-All dogs and cats aged 3 months of age or older must be registered.
-Registration renewal is due on 10 April each year, and renewal notices are sent out automatically.
+Registration renewal is due on 10 April each year; you will be sent a renewal notice each year.
 For details on how to pay, please go to our pay online page.

 No other livestock is allowed.
 Puppies or kittens of registered dogs and cats are not included in these numbers for the first 16 weeks after their birth.